Nessa Darcy Creative Entomologist

 Experience and Qualifications

 I have built my range of insect-related activities on years of creative practice and scientific research in Ireland and abroad.
-I am equipped with Public Liability, Employer's Liability and Professional Indemnity Insurance, and an Occupational First Aid Certificate.
+I am equipped with Public Liability, Employer's Liability and Professional Indemnity Insurance, Occupational First Aid and Child Protection training.

 All images on this site are copyright of Nessa Darcy.